 |Track the two Google SERP elements with MORE value than regular organic listings|

-To give your articles a chance to be featured on Top Stories, the content needs to be marked and structured correctly per Google’s guidelines and also be optimized with AMP.
+For your articles to be featured on Top Stories, the content needs to be marked and structured correctly according to Google’s guidelines (and be optimized with AMP).

 Useful Knowledge Resources

 Schema markup gives you a whopping advantage over websites that don’t choose to use rich snippets in their website content.

 Choosing not to use Schema markup on your website means you run the risk of losing out to someone who did.

 It’s as simple as that.

 Taking the time to learn how to implement Schema is a no-brainer.

 Not only does it provide more value to users, but it increases the likelihood that they’ll click through to your site.